-- 1. Click Applications and then go to Applications > Applications. - 2.
-Click + Add Application. - 3.
-In the Name field, enter a unique name for the application, up to 64 characters, including special characters and spaces. - 4.
+- 3. In the Name field, enter a unique name for the application, up to 64 characters, including special characters and spaces. - 4.
 In the Context Root field, enter the context root for the API.
 This represents the context at which all of the API endpoints are accessed at the site.

-- It must start with /. - It can contain additional / path separators. - It must not end with /. - It must not contain wildcards or regular expression strings. - The combination of the Virtual Host and Context Root must be unique. - 5.
+- $\circ$ It must start with /. - It can contain additional / path separators. - It must not end with /. - It must not contain wildcards or regular expression strings. - The combination of the Virtual Host and Context Root must be unique. - 5.
 From the Virtual Host list, select the virtual host you created. - 6.
-In the Application Type section, select API. - 7.
-In the Destination section, select Agent, then select the agent that is installed on the same web server as the API.
+In the Application Type section, select API.

+7. In the Destination section, select Agent, then select the agent that is installed on the same web server as the API.

-- 8. Click Save. - 9.
-Click Applications and then go to Applications > Applications. - 10.
-Expand the new application in the list and click the pencil icon . - 11.
+- 9. Click Applications, then go to Applications > Applications. - 10.
+Expand the new application in the list and click the pencil icon $\checkmark$ . - 11.
 Click the Web Policy tab. - 12.
 Drag your rule from Available Rules onto the policy bar. - 13.
 Click Save.